 The PPO Option provides user-selectable, on-time pulse rates from 1 PPS to 10 MPPS.
 Other selections are 1PP60S (pulse per 60 seconds, on the minute), 1PP2S (pulse per 2 seconds, on the even second), and Inverted 1 PPS (falling edge on-time).
-For details on signal definition see Appendix K - Specifications, Optional Programmable Pulse Output.
+For details on signal definition see Appendix K - Specifications, Optional Programmable Pulse Output on CPU Module.